 Study of Teen Adjustment in Affluent Communities (STAAC)

 Only in the last ten years have researchers begun to acknowledge that adolescents from affluent families are vulnerable to a unique set of adjustment problems.
-STAAC aims to investigate levels of anxiety, depression, substance use, and satisfaction with life in affluent youth.
-Specifically, we examine the impact of perfectionism, ideas about success, parental pressure, school competition, and organized activity involvement on these adjustment outcomes.
+STAAC aimed to investigate levels of anxiety, depression, substance use, and satisfaction with life in affluent youth.
+Specifically, we examined the impact of perfectionism, ideas about success, parental pressure, school competition, and organized activity involvement on these adjustment outcomes.
 As proposed in the over-scheduling hypothesis, affluent youth may often be over-involved to such a degree that they suffer from stress-related problems.
-Participants have been recruited from affluent suburbs of Boston, New York, and Chicago.
+Participants were recruited from affluent suburbs of Boston, New York, and Chicago.
 Results from this work have been presented at several international conferences.
-To date, several manuscripts have been published from this data (see Publications and Presentations page).
+To date, several manuscripts have been published from these data (see Publications and Presentations page).
 Most notably, this work has led to the development of a new measure, the 10-item Effortless Perfectionism Scale.
 Effortless perfection (EP) is a phenomenon referenced in popular culture, but had yet to be validated empirically.
-In addition to conceptualizing and discussing the theoretical underpinnings of EP, we have established the psychometric properties of this scale in a recent paper in Psychological Assessment.
-Our work suggests that EP is a distinct type of perfectionism that warrants future investigation.
-We will be collecting more data on EP in two community based samples.
-The first is a high school sample in an affluent community to better understand links between EP, pain and psychological well-being.
-The second is a college sample where we can delineate links between EP, pain, anxiety, happiness, savoring, as well as executive functions.
+In addition to conceptualizing and discussing the theoretical underpinnings of EP, we established the psychometric properties of this scale in a paper in Psychological Assessment.

 Another interdisciplinary project that Activity Matters lab has worked on focused on is developing and evaluating nutritionally-designed diningware plates (i.e., Nutri-plate) on adolescents’ food choices.
 This project was supported by a seed grant from the Consortium to Lower Obesity in Chicago Children (CLOCC).
 Results from this pilot study were published in the Journal of Nutrition Education and Behavior in 2010 and the Nutri-plate is currently available for purchase as www.Nutri-plate.com.